Marco E. Schnabl

 Member, Arbitration Committee, New York City Bar Association

-Member, Committee on Second Circuit Courts, Federal Bar Council
+Chairman, Committee on Second Circuit Courts, Federal Bar Council

 Member, Committee on Arbitration, U.S. Council for International Business